alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-30-godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect.md

 type: "post"
 ---

 This is my solution to perform runtime Texture Painting, in order to paint a splat map in-game with the Godot Engine.
-My initial objective was to accomplish a Car Wash effect, i.e. remove a dirt texture that is overlaid on top of the car mesh’s texture.
+My initial objective was to accomplish a Car Wash effect, i.e. remove a dirt texture that is overlaid on top of the car mesh's texture.
 But the final implementation can be used in many different scenarios and effects, such as:

 -   Actual painting something in game
 -   Terrain and mesh deformation
 -   Anything else you can imagine by blending textures.
-Because it’s just a matter of interpolating the painted textures with anything else with shaders (sample shader included here).
+Because it's just a matter of interpolating the painted textures with anything else with shaders (sample shader included here).

 Download the [source-code and sample project from my Github](https://github.com/alfredbaudisch/GodotRuntimeTextureSplatMapPainting) (you can walk in the world with WASD and to paint click and drag with the left mouse button).
 My journey in order to find the final solution is documented in the [Godot Forums](https://godotforums.org/d/30491-how-to-translate-a-world-coordinate-to-uv-coordinate).